ChristopherMelugin/ChristopherMelugin.github.io/index.md

 For example, when trying to get the popup view to initially display the item’s name and quantity values in the editable fields, I struggled with trying to set and then change a string constant in the resources file, only to discover that that is impossible to do at runtime, and instead found a much simpler way by just using a simple call to set the text: `popup_item_name.setText(item.getTitle());` .
 This helped remind me that there is often a simple solution to the issues you are facing, and that a simple solution is more often than not better than a complicated solution.

-Below is a code snippet that makes up the bulk of the software engineering/design enhancement.
+Below is a code snippet that makes up the bulk of what was added for the software engineering/design enhancement.
+(Does not include any UI updates)

 ```java
  public void onItemLongClick(InventoryItem item) {